albertocavalcante/magalu-github-runner/README.md

 | <a name="output_runner_public_ips"></a> [runner\_public\_ips](#output\_runner\_public\_ips) | The public IP addresses of the runners. |
 <!-- END_TF_DOCS -->

+## Troubleshooting

+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for SSH debugging commands, known issues, and diagnostic tactics.

 ## Roadmap

 See [ROADMAP.md](ROADMAP.md) for future plans.